junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ![pic](https://vignette.wikia.nocookie.net/evn/images/c/c9/Ships.png)

-There are 6 major govenments in the game you can "join", and some factions within each.
+There are 6 major governments in the game you can "join", and some factions within each.
 The Federation has become corrupt with its power but they cover the center portion of the map (roughly anagulous to "the Empire" in Star Wars), and so a simplification could be everyone else vs the Federation.
 We assume you have done Barry's tutorial, or at least know how press buttons & know what they do.
 This guide is slightly spoilerific to cover some pitfalls & nasties that you may experience so you can avoid them.
 If you don't want that/want a much shorter guide there is Aggro's [guide](https://evn.fandom.com/wiki/AgGro%27s_New_Pilot_Guide).
 Images taken from EVN wiki.
 This guide will cover several objectives:

 - Decent money
 - Decent ship